Skip to main content

 with Sandbox() as s:

-print(r.stdout) # pandas and df are both in scope
+# both x and pd are in scope

 What persists